SSShooter/mind-elixir-core/api/mind-elixir.api.md

     draggable: boolean;
     // (undocumented)
     editable: boolean;
-    // Warning: (ae-forgotten-export) The symbol "LinkDragMoveHelperInstance" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "LinkDragMoveHelperInstance" needs to be exported by the entry point docs.d.ts
     //
     // @internal (undocumented)
     helper1: LinkDragMoveHelperInstance;
     // @internal (undocumented)
     helper2: LinkDragMoveHelperInstance;
-    // Warning: (ae-forgotten-export) The symbol "Operation" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Operation" needs to be exported by the entry point docs.d.ts
     //
     // (undocumented)
     history: Operation[];